-Enter the pressure, rod diameter, and piston diameter to calculator the push and pull force of a hydraulic cylinder.
+Enter the pressure, piston diameter, and (for retraction) rod diameter to calculate the extension (push) or retraction (pull) force of a hydraulic cylinder.

 - Clamping Force Calculator